ucan-wg/spec/README.md

 _UCAN does not have any special protection against person-in-the-middle (PITM) attacks._

 Were a PITM attack to be successfully performed on a UCAN delegation, the proof chain would contain the attacker's DID(s).
 It is possible to detect this scenario and revoke the relevant UCAN, but does require special inspection of the topmost `iss` field to check if it is the expected DID.
-It is strongly advised to only delegate UCANs to trusted agents over secure channels
+It is strongly advised to only delegate UCANs to agents that are both trusted and authenticated, and over secure channels.